logigearcorp/docs.testarchitect.com/content/user-guide/integration-with-third-party-tools/tfs-integration/additional-features-of-tfs-mtm/disassociating-ta-and-tfs-test-cases/_index.md

 7. [Check in](https://docs.microsoft.com/en-us/vsts/tfvc/check-your-work-team-codebase?view=vsts#choose-the-files-you-want-to-check-in) your test method on the TFS server.

-    **Remember:** For TFS 2017, you are required to explicitly check in the following DLL LogiGear.TestArchitect.TAIntegrationLoader.dll
+{{<remember>}} For TFS 2017, you are required to explicitly check in the following DLL LogiGear.TestArchitect.TAIntegrationLoader.dll

     ![](/images/TA_Help/Images/check_in_TA_dll.png)